celia22/Zombiecalypse/Readme.md

 The game screen is an interface from which two kind of brains will fall.
 The player is represented by a zombie sprite, that has to reach the "good" brains, and avoid the bad ones.
 The movement is horizontal and vertical, but only forward to the right, so the keys to control it will be up and right.
 The player will be able to jump to catch/avoid objects.
-The game ends if the zombie eats one of the "bad" brains, represented by reggaeton singers.
+The game ends if the zombie has a crash with one of the cars trying to kill it.

 ## MVP